What you need to know

 These jurisdictions generally follow one-party consent rules, meaning you can record without explicitly telling the other person.
 But again, best practice is always to announce.
 It costs you nothing and protects you from complaints.

-Regardless of which state you're in, here's what we recommend for every business:
+Regardless of which state you are in, here is what we recommend for every business:

-• Add a pre-call announcement.
+- Add a pre-call announcement.
 A short recorded message that plays before the call connects: “This call may be recorded for training and quality purposes.”
-That's it.
+That is it.
 Five seconds.
 It covers you in every state.

-• Keep recordings secure.
+- Keep recordings secure.
 Store them on an encrypted platform with access controls.
-Don't email recordings around.
-Don't store them on a shared drive with no password.
+Do not email recordings around.
+Do not store them on a shared drive with no password.

 What can you learn from recordings?

-Once you're recording legally, the data you get back is genuinely valuable.
-This isn't about spying on staff.
-It's about understanding what happens between the ring and the sale.
+Once you are recording legally, the data you get back is genuinely valuable.
+This is not about spying on staff.
+It is about understanding what happens between the ring and the sale.

-• Common objections: If three callers this week all said “that's too expensive,” you might have a pricing communication problem, not a pricing problem.
+- Common objections: If three callers this week all said “that is too expensive,” you might have a pricing communication problem, not a pricing problem.

-• Missed opportunities: How many calls end with “I'll think about it” and no follow-up?
+- Missed opportunities: How many calls end with “I will think about it” and no follow-up?

 Speech analytics: reviewing calls at scale

-If you're recording a decent volume of calls (say 50+ per month) listening to all of them manually isn't practical.
-That's where speech analytics comes in.
+If you are recording a decent volume of calls (say 50+ per month) listening to all of them manually is not practical.
+That is where speech analytics comes in.

 Speech analytics transcribes your calls automatically and picks out keywords, sentiment, and patterns.
-It can flag calls where a caller mentioned a competitor, calls where the staff member didn't ask for the booking, or calls where the caller sounded frustrated.
+It can flag calls where a caller mentioned a competitor, calls where the staff member did not ask for the booking, or calls where the caller sounded frustrated.

 Instead of listening to 200 calls a month, you review the 15 that the system flagged as interesting.